09 Apr Family trip to Japan cost

 Cost per day: 31,489 yen

 2016 family trip to Japan cost

-Where we saved: We rented a 3 story house in Tokyo through Airbnb and shared the cost with my parents, who were traveling with us.
+Where we saved: We rented a 3 story house in Tokyo through Airbnb and shared the cost with my parents, who were travelling with us.

-A JR pass once again saved us money as we were returning to Tokyo and traveling to other areas as well.
+A JR pass once again saved us money as we were returning to Tokyo and travelling to other areas as well.